peteplay/dotnetCoreSpecrunPlus/README.md

 # dotnetCoreSpecrunPlus
-Uses specflow+ test runner and Fluent assertions and Specflow 3.5.8
+This solution uses the Specflow+ (formally specrun) test runner and Fluent assertions and Specflow 3.5.8

 This project tests the following features **Feedback.feature,